Violence and harassment against women in Canadian politics

 After the 2021 federal election, women held 30% of the seats (103 of 338) in Canada’s House of Commons.
-While that’s the highest percentage the country has ever had, as of January 2022 we rank just 59th in the world for women’s representation in national legislatures (Rwanda is first, followed by Cuba).
-To help understand why this is, Tracey Raney, professor in the Department of Politics and Public Administration at Ryerson University, is studying how violence and harassment act as barriers that keep women and marginalized people out of politics—and the effect this is having on people, politics and democracy.
+While that’s the highest percentage the country has ever had, since this story was first published in March 2022, Canada has moved even further down in ranking from 59th in the world for women’s representation in national legislatures to 61st (Rwanda is first, followed by Cuba).
+To help understand why this is, Tracey Raney, professor in the Department of Politics and Public Administration at Toronto Metropolitan University, is studying how violence and harassment act as barriers that keep women and underrepresented people out of politics—and the effect this is having on people, politics and democracy.

 “Public policies and decisions made on behalf of Canadians are better if there’s a diversity of voices at the table, but those voices are being silenced,” says Raney.
 “We need to look at how to change that.”

 Listening to women’s voices